grafana/thema/docs/authoring.md

 Writing lineages is fundamentally similar to any other schema-writing system: you're defining a specification for what data is supposed to look like.
 Two things are different with thema:

-1. You're writing schemas in CUE, rather than whatever other language you may be accustomed to
+1. You're writing schemas in CUE, rather than whatever other language you may be accustomed to.
 2. You're defining those schema _within_ a larger, well-defined structure - the lineage - which groups those schema together and enforces certain requirements.

 A primer on writing CUE is out of scope; for that, the [official CUE tutorials](https://cuelang.org/docs/tutorials/) and [CUE Playground](https://tip.cuelang.org/play/?id=#cue@export@cue) are a good place to start.
 This tutorial focuses on the second item: expressing collections of schemas as a valid lineage.